 - OHI/O Informal Learning in Tech: Outside of the traditional classroom, OHI/O connects students to real-world problems and opportunities by engaging with the community and industry partners.
-The annual hackathon hosts nearly 800 students from Ohio State and other Midwestern schools, while more than 120 students participate in the makeathon each winter.
+The annual hackathon hosts over 800 students from Ohio State and other Midwestern schools, while more than 120 students participate in the makeathon each winter.
 Companies sponsor teams and challenges, and also provide mentors and judges during the events.

 - Student Organizations: There are 75+ active engineering student organizations—from the Theme Park Engineering Group to the national champion EcoCAR team—and most of them are interested in interacting with and learning from industry professionals.

 - Capstone Projects: Dozens of companies sponsor and work with one or more teams of senior engineering students (with a faculty advisor) to solve an engineering or product challenge.
-Students can be formed from one engineering discipline a group of diverse specialties, including those outside the College of Engineering.
+Student teams can be formed from one engineering discipline or a group of diverse specialties, including those outside the College of Engineering.
 Companies benefit from direct evaluation of potential talent working on real-world projects as well as new perspective and solutions discovered during the project.
 And summer internships can be connected to capstone projects starting in the fall.

 - Training and Continuing Education: The College of Engineering offers customized programming for companies that need to train current employees on new technologies, equipment or techniques.
 Options include multiple-day workshops, certificate programs, online courses or graduate degrees.

-Companies from a variety of industries consistently turn to Ohio State Engineering research experts—faculty, post docs and grad students—to help explore and investigate new frontiers, access state-of-the art labs and apply groundbreaking research real-world solutions.
+Companies from a variety of industries consistently turn to Ohio State Engineering research experts—faculty, post docs and grad students—to help explore and investigate new frontiers, access state-of-the art labs and apply groundbreaking research to real-world solutions.